savostin/ww-code-test/README.md

 # ww-code-test

-In this test you will find a wide cross section of the type of code you will be exposed to at Wealth Wizards.

 There is no time limit to this test, so feel free to take as little or as long as you need to complete each section.\
 If you don't have enough free time to complete every section, instead you can let us know what